awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-wlm-query-monitoring-rules.md

 The following table describes the metrics used in query monitoring rules\. \(These metrics are distinct from the metrics stored in the [STV\_QUERY\_METRICS](r_STV_QUERY_METRICS.md) and [STL\_QUERY\_METRICS](r_STL_QUERY_METRICS.md) system tables\.\)

 For a given metric, the performance threshold is tracked either at the query level or the segment level\.
-For more information about segments and steps, see [Query Planning And Execution Workflow](c-query-planning.md)\.
+For more information about segments and steps, see [Query Planning and Execution Workflow](c-query-planning.md)\.

 **Note**
 The [WLM Timeout](cm-c-defining-query-queues.md#wlm-timeout) parameter is distinct from query monitoring rules\.